Automatic movement of a watch: How does it work?

 - The bridges : The bridges allow you to fix the parts which are located on the plate.

 How an automatic watch movement works

-Now that you are familiar with the main components of mechanical movement, let's take a look at how an automatic movement actually works.
+Now that you are fully familiar with the main components of mechanical movement, let's take a look at how an automatic movement actually works.
 Here are the six main steps to better understand how your watch hands turn: